The True Cost: Production

 The True Cost was produced by Morgan's Untold Creative in association with Life is My Movie Entertainment.
 The documentary's budget of US$500,000 was obtained through individual investors and Kickstarter, with Kickstarter crowd funders contributing US$76,546.
 Morgan refused to accept money from companies, non-governmental organizations, and foundations to keep the project "autonomous".
-During a two-year period beginning in October 2013, Morgan traveled to twenty-five cities in thirteen countries, where he collected information and conducted interviews.
+During two years beginning in October 2013, Morgan traveled to twenty-five cities in thirteen countries, where he collected information and conducted interviews.
 Some of the interviews were made possible through the efforts of executive producer Livia Firth, who introduced Morgan to eco-fashion.
 Morgan had planned to interview Firth, but when she learned about the project she became interested in it and recommended people for him to talk to.
 Firth became heavily involved with the project, and after completing several interviews with her, Morgan showed Firth the final cut and made her an executive producer for the film.
 He had also planned to conduct interviews with 25 "major" brands, but none of them agreed to appear in the film.

 With no knowledge of the fashion industry, Morgan decided to make a film on the topic after being shocked by the news of the collapse of Rana Plaza.
 After spending several days getting information, and discovering the industry's human rights violations and "staggering environmental impacts", he was sure he had to make the film.
 He had also previously had an appreciation for the genre, saying he was "actually fascinated by those [fashion] films that follow one person".
 Like Morgan a non-connoisseur of fashion, executive producer and eco-activist Lucy Siegle said that she does not like such films as they are usually limited to exploring the aesthetic aspects of the industry.
 It is The True Cost differential in her opinion; it "goes there and then some—it unravels the grim, gritty, global supply chain of fast fashion".
 Nevertheless, the film purposely does not give viewers a clear answer on how to solve the problems as there are "no straightforward answers".
 Morgan commented, "I'm probably most proud that we avoided easy answers and instead chose to trust people to both feel and think deeply about the issues raised."